 are like the rustling of leaves in the wind, which complements the silence of the forest.

 Margit Preis listens deeply into the forest and expresses what has been heard there

 through her painting and dance.

 The forest is the symbol for and the profound space of an experience of stillness and

 movement.
 From the perspective of depth psychology, the forest is an equivalent of the

 unconscious.
 According to C.G.
 Jung, the unconscious, in its vastness and depth,

 embraces our consciousness like a clearing.
 The nourishing sources and life-streams of

-the profound are concretely experienced by us as places of regeneration, for example,
+are concretely experienced by us as places of regeneration, for example,

 in forests.
 The forest, with its healing silence and the rustling of leaves in the wind, plays